parrt/msds692/notes/sfpd.md

 ## Crime heat map

 We are going to base our crime heat map on the [Heatmap example](https://developers.google.com/maps/documentation/javascript/examples/layer-heatmap).
 Because we don't know JavaScript, we are going to use Python to process the CSV file and generate the minimum necessary JavaScript to get this working.
-For each crime, we will emit aligned such as:
+For each crime, we will emit a line such as:

 ```javascript
 {lat:37.7765080370233, lng:-122.414457764634},